asto/coursera-samsung/README.md

 * prepTable is a function that takes a data filename, an activity filename and a subject filename and puts them all together.
 It also removes columns that aren't mean() or std()
 * Labels are added from the activity\_labels.txt file
 * Both test and train data are combined to form the "testData" dataframe
-* The meansData data frame contains means by subject and activity.
-The first column "Labels" has the subject and activity name.
-Ex: 2-WALKING.
-The remaining columns are averages for that subject and activity
+* The meansData data frame contains means by subject and activity
 * testData is written to Output.txt and meansData is written to Means.txt.
 Both are tab seperated value lists